supercarter/dataplatform/README.md

 # Data visualization

-Currently supports cursory visualization of small (< 50 mb) datasets using streamlit.
+Currently supports cursory visualization of small (< 50 MB) datasets using streamlit.
 To use, run "streamlit run streamlit.py" in the data_viz_tools directory.